 The School currently contracts with BARBRI, a commercial bar review provider, to provide law study materials.
 Access to certain BARBRI study materials, including study outlines and online resources, will be provided to each student in the JD Program during their Fall semester and in the second full semester in the HJD Program, following a sign-up period during which the student will be expected to provide contact information to BARBRI.
 Thereafter, from time to time a student will be given access to additional BARBRI materials appropriate for the student’s curriculum.
 Instructors may assign students to read or otherwise engage with BARBRI materials as part of coursework at the School.
 Contact information for a BARBRI representative may be obtained from the Administration Office.
 The School reserves the right to change its bar support services, including the use of a commercial provider.
 At the School’s discretion, the School will pay for such bar support services, including a review course specific to the California Bar Examination, but only if the student actively participates in the School’s bar review program within two administrations of the Bar Examination following the student’s graduation.

 - Books and Supplies

 The School does not sell books or study aids but students may consult the Administration Office for assistance in finding required books and optional study materials online through legal or other bookstores.

 - Employment Assistance

 The School does not provide job placement services.
 However, students often find employment through less formal means.
-Announcements of job opportunities are posted on the School’s bulletin boards and faculty and staff members provide an informal referral network.
+Announcements of job opportunities are emailed to students and posted on the School’s bulletin boards and Faculty and staff members provide an informal referral network.
 JD students also learn of job openings through the School’s Legal Internship program, or as a result of student membership in the local bar associations.